sahib/misc/performance/3_memory.rst

 * Not if you have more than one CPU!
 * Every CPU gets 1/nth of the memory.
-* Every CPU can access the completely memory.
+* Every CPU can access the complete memory.
 * Non-local access is costly.

 .. note::

    TODO: is that slide really important?
+If yes, make it prettier using a diagram.

    Linux is NUMA capable and that's why it's such a popular server and superomputer operating system.
 Or one of the reasons at least.